-people with low levels of literacy or education, and;
+People from low socio-economic backgrounds or low levels of literacy or education, and:

-people subject to modern slavery, which involves human exploitation and control, such as forced labour, debt bondage, human trafficking (including sex trafficking), and child labour.
+People subject to modern slavery, which involves human exploitation and control, such as forced labour, debt bondage, human sex trafficking and child labour.

 Vulnerable people are not limited to a charity's beneficiaries or the users of its services.
-They can include a charity's staff, volunteers, and people in third parties, such as partners.
-Being able to recognise vulnerability in its various forms is important and the first step to being able to protect vulnerable people.
+They can include a charity's staff, volunteers, and people in third parties, such as partner organisations.
+Being able to recognise vulnerability in its various forms is important and the first step to being able to protect such people within our organisation.